 For more information about how our personal injury law firm can help with your case, reach out today by phone or contact us online.

-How Petrov Law Firm Can Help With Your Assault Injury Case in Vista
+How Petrov Personal Injury Lawyers Can Help With Your Assault Injury Case in Vista

 If you’ve been assaulted in Vista, California, you might be able to pursue a civil claim against the party or parties responsible for your injuries – regardless of the status of any related criminal proceedings.
 This remains true even if the person or persons were acquitted of their criminal charges.

-The trusted Vista personal injury lawyers with Petrov Law Firm can fight for your interests starting today.
+The trusted Vista personal injury lawyers with Petrov Personal Injury Lawyers can fight for your interests starting today.
 Our seasoned attorneys make it a point to treat every client like they were family, giving them the personalized attention, resources, and dedication that they deserve.

 We understand the trying time that you and your family are likely experiencing after an assault injury, and we are here to help.
 To that end, we can: